xcat2/xcat-core/docs/source/advanced/security/security.rst

 Commands Access Control
 -----------------------

 Except SSL channel, xCAT only authorize root on the management node to run **xCAT** commands by default.
 But xCAT can be configured to allow both **non-root users** and **remote users** to run limited xCAT commands.
-For remote users, we mean the users who triggers the xCAT commands from other nodes and not have to login to the management node.
-XCAT uses the **policy** table to control who has authority to run specific xCAT commands.
+For remote users, we mean the users who triggers the xCAT commands from other nodes and not have to login to the management node. xCAT uses the **policy** table to control who has authority to run specific xCAT commands.
 For a full explanation of the **policy** table, please refer to :doc:`policy </guides/admin-guides/references/man5/policy.5>` man page.

-Granting Users XCAT Privileges
+Granting Users xCAT Privileges
 ``````````````````````````````

 To give a non-root user all xCAT commands privileges, run ``tabedit policy`` and add a line: ::